 “We like Byron’s throwing arm and his decision making skills, but we’re extremely disappointed with his running ability,” said Weaver.
 “If we wanted some stoic, old-fashioned pocket passer, we would’ve drafted a white kid.
 We wanted a quarterback who could run and throw, so we drafted Byron.
 Boy, were we fooled.
 I guess that’s why they say ‘buyer beware.’
 One thing’s for sure, I’m never drafting black guy again--for any position.”

 Leftwich’s lack of running ability has been the subject of discussion since he joined the league two years ago.
 Countless analysts have weighed in on the strangely flat footed, unathletic quarterback.
+Experts from coast to coast have yet to explain the contradiction that is Byron Leftwich.

 “He certainly looks the part,” said analyst Steve Young on NFL Primetime.
 “When they drafted that guy, I thought they were getting the next Michael Vick, or at least the next Donovan McNabb.
 But it turns out they got the next goddamn Drew Bledsoe.
 I think Byron should be ashamed of himself for misleading the team like that.”

 Even Jaguar fans have expressed disappointment over their new quarterback’s failure to run for touchdowns and dazzle defenses with his versatility.
-During a preseason game in Pittsburgh, fans booed Leftwich after he failed to escape a blitzing defender.
-The boos grew louder when Leftwich passed up an opportunity to run for a first down in order to complete a short pass to his tight end.
+During a preseason game in Pittsburgh, fans actually booed Leftwich after he failed to escape a blitzing defender.
+Those boos grew louder when Leftwich passed up an opportunity to run for a first down in order to complete a short pass to his tight end.
 Clearly, the fans’expectations have not been met thus far.

 “I thought I was seeing things when Byron got sacked by those Pittsburgh guys last week,” said Trevor Dullea, Jags season ticket holder who attended the Pittsburgh game.
 “After the shock wore off, my friends and I convinced ourselves that he got sacked on purpose just to set up the defense for a thrilling, 50-yard touchdown run or something.
 Well, in the third quarter, Leftwich had a chance to take off on one of his trademark sprints down the field, but he opted for a quick pass to his tight end.
 That was when I realized something was wrong.
 If this guy can’t run, he has no business being black.”